shanedsz/Sports-Betting-ML-Model/README.md

 4. Run the data through the functions and test their accuracy for comparison
 5. Create a Amazon Web Services Bot which informs client on the pick according to the algorithm

+# Machine Learning

+We used a variety of machine learning models to fit the training data and then evaluated by using the testing data, and calculations.
+Predictions were made by using sample of new data, with the future intention that predictions would be then compared.
+A new machine learning library and machine learning model was used which can be seen by the code in the machine learning and the code for the bot.

 # Why use the AWS Bot?

 This bot is also connected to a number which you can call and get the pick you request according to the game you bet on